polterguy/phosphorusfive/README.md

 not something you'd like to keep in your own folder structure, as you download the code for P5.

 Having Micro in your _"modules"_ folder is **crucial** - Since most other modules depends upon Micro being installed.
 Other modules are optional.
+Any module you build yourself, must be put into the _"/core/p5.webapp/modules/"_ folder of your installation.

-When you have downloaded the source code, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside if your Phosphorus Five source code folder.
+When you have downloaded the source code, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside if your Phosphorus Five source code folder, and open up this solution.

 ## Creating your own apps